mindful livingdo what you do with full attention

 Creating peace and gentleness

 Mindfulness teaches you to perceive what is: making contact with the present moment; now, without getting caught up in thoughts and feelings.
 Everything you do is done with attention.
 By putting the hurry aside and being perceptive, you create peace and gentleness.
 In daily activities, such as brushing your teeth or taking a shower, but also in recognizing your emotions.
 When you feel sad, you really notice that you feel sad.
-When you judge yourself or others, you realize that you are judging.
+If you judge yourself or others, you realize that you are judging.
 When you tend to “eat away” your feelings, you realize you have that tendency.

 Mindful food is a great way to be present with full attention.
 If you eat carefully, you are aware of all dimensions of eating.
 You then have attention before, during and after eating for your mind, body, feelings and thoughts.
 Because of your presence in the moment, your senses open and you smell, taste, see and feel more consciously what and how you eat.